 The Largest Healthcare Cut In American History

 President Trump recently signed into law a bill that will slash billions from Medicaid and New York’s healthcare system — the single largest cut to healthcare in American history.
-But this isn’t just about numbers in a budget.
-It’s about your local hospital.
-Your doctor.
-Your coverage.
-Your care.
+And more cuts are on the horizon.

 Costs will go up for working families